Partnership Buyout and Dispute Valuation Services

 • Financial records (3–5 years): Tax returns, reviewed or audited financial statements, and internally prepared profit-and-loss statements.
 Gaps or inconsistencies in the records will directly affect the credibility of any valuation and may signal the need for forensic accounting work before the valuation can proceed.

 • Owner compensation and perquisites: Normalization of owner compensation is one of the most contested issues in closely held business valuations.
-Counsel should gather employment agreements, W-2s, 1099s, and any documentation of non-recurring benefits or personal expenses run through the business.
+Owners, attorneys, and advisors should gather employment agreements, W-2s, 1099s, and documentation of non-recurring benefits or personal expenses run through the business.

 • Capitalization table and ownership history: The current ownership structure, any prior transfers, and the ownership percentage at issue are foundational to both the valuation and any minority interest or oppression analysis.